Oven Baked Hamburger Steaks with Brown Onion Gravy

 Hint: Let the patties actually brown before moving or flipping them.
 Do not smash the patties down as this pushes out the tasty cooking juices.

-- Stove Top Hamburger Steaks with Gravy - Finish the steaks on the stove top instead of the oven by cooking on medium-low, if desired.
+- Stove Top Hamburger Steaks with Gravy - Finish the steaks on the stove top instead of the oven by cooking covered on medium-low, if desired.

 - Ground Turkey Steaks with Gravy - Use ground turkey, ground pork, or ground chicken, if desired.